 “Extra harvests can be sold to neighbors fresh, or they can be processed further for additional income, thus becoming an income-generating project for the community,” Marquez says.
 “The urban gardening also contributes to community programs for waste management because it uses non-biodegradable plastic bottles as growing containers, reducing waste sent to urban landfills.”

 While Hands on Manila’s efforts to improve child care options and food security for Pusawan’s citizens have gained traction in the past year-and-a-half, the nonprofit’s commitment to uplifting the neighborhood isn’t new.
 At the heart of these efforts to empower communities is Hands on Manila’s focus on making volunteering an integral part of citizens’ lives.
-Those volunteers—like the ones who helped make the Sitio Pusawan Daycare Center a reality—play in an important role in furthering Hands on Manila’s ultimate goal: to transform the Philippines one community at a time.
+Those volunteers—like the ones who helped make the Sitio Pusawan Daycare Center a reality—play an important role in furthering Hands on Manila’s ultimate goal: to transform the Philippines one community at a time.